 This process is also a great way to prepare a new garden bed during the season prior to actually planting in that bed.

 Starting a Worm Cultivation Bin

-It is possible to start a worm cultivation bin with specific scraps of food that worms love and which will draw the red wrigglers from your neighbors all around.
-As they multiply from your food, they will spread back out and eventually (over the span of a few years) spread into all of your neighbors yards again, improving the quality of their soil and plants.
+It is possible to start a worm cultivation bin, made of wood or just a hole in the ground, with specific scraps of food that worms love and which will draw the red wrigglers from your neighbors all around.
+As they multiply from your food, they will spread back out and eventually (over the span of a few years) spread into all of your neighbors yards again, improving the quality of their soil and plants

 They go where the food is that they like.
 Worms love melons, fruit, raw eggs, avocados, fish and other sea creatures, leaves, seaweed, dried grass, raw milk or whey, nettles, powdered herbs and SumaRaj tea grounds (the adaptogenic herbs in the tea makes them multiply rapidly).

 The Layering Process

 Layer an inch or two of scraps with an inch or so of garden soil as you build up a worm cultivation hole or bin.
 This layering process increases the microbial and mineral presence in the final soil product.
 It also speeds the decomposition of foodstuffs the worms are consuming.
 Another advantage to layering with soil is that the top layer of soil prevent gnats and odors from developing.